PROFESSORS AND RESEARCHERS

 • Inclusive education for students with special educational needs in physical education

-• Inclusivity: capability and enabling environment for students with special educational needs and disabilities
+• Inclusivity: capabilities and an enabling environment for students with special educational needs and disabilities

 Keywords: